bio-boris/NewKbaseDevelopers/coding_standards.md

 ### Q: Does the KBase project using any type of coding standards?
 Do you use a linter?

 We aim to follow [pep8](https://www.python.org/dev/peps/pep-0008/#programming-recommendations), but we have some exceptions, such as a line length of 100 characters.
 We don't have a linter.
 But you can use Flake80 on your code.
+We have a .tox file to enforce code standards at the [recommended editors section](https://github.com/kbase/project_guides/blob/master/RecommendedEditors.md)

 ### Q: What python best practices do you recommend?